Search

 Data from SAMHSA (Substance Abuse and Mental Health Services Administration) indicate that 3.5 million U.S. adults misused prescription medications in 2020.

 This guide explores how addiction to prescription drugs develops and highlights the most addictive prescription medications.
-You can also discover how to get help to tackle substance use disorder, a chronic and relapsing condition.
+You can also discover how to get help to tackle substance use disorder, a chronic and relapsing condition and how to find treatment at Renaissance Recovery.

 an image of a man looking out at a body of water to represent the question, "What’s dxm?".